evmts/tevm-monorepo/.changeset/quiet-wasps-fail.md

 "@tevm/actions": patch
 ---

-Fixed bug in call actions not properly awaiting in forked mode when fetching a past block tag"
+Fixed bug in call actions not properly awaiting in forked mode when fetching a past block tag.